 Future state: These journey maps illustrate what your customers will do, think, and feel as they interact with your business at some point in the future.
 They’re best suited for communicating your vision for how new products, services, and experiences will function.

-Ecosystem: Often called service blueprints, these diagrams usually start with a simplified version of either an existing or future state journey map.
+Blueprint: Often called service blueprints, these diagrams usually start with a simplified version of either an existing or future state journey map.
 Then they layer on the system of people, processes, policies, and technologies (both customer-facing and behind-the-scenes) that are responsible for delivering that experience today or in the future.
-If built on an existing state journey map, ecosystem journey maps can help you identify the root causes of existing customer paint points.
-If built on a future state journey map, they can help you identify the ecosystem that needs to be in place to support the intended experience.
+If built on an current-state journey map, journey blueprints can help you identify the root causes of existing customer paint points.
+If built on a future-state journey map, they can help you identify the ecosystem that needs to be in place to support the intended experience.

 Have you seen other flavors of journey maps that I’ve missed?
 Please let me know!

 If you want to know how to use the four types of journey maps: